Decoding Impulse Buying Behavior In E-Commerce: How Retailers Can Incentivize

 According to research, impulse buying among consumers happens due to multiple factors; both internal and external.

-Some of the main reasons are:
+Some of the main stimuli for impulse buying in e-commerce are:

 Retail Therapy and Emotions